-Yet while personal experience affect our response to color, research conducted at the University of Winnipeg found that color does influence purchase decision making.
+While personal experience affects our response to color, research conducted at the University of Winnipeg found that color influences purchase decision-making.
 University researchers determined that people make up their minds about other people and products pretty quickly – within 90 seconds -- and that “about 62‐90 percent of the assessment is based on colors alone.”
-They concluded that colors can help differentiate products from competitors and also influence moods and feelings positively or negatively, which in turn affects a person’s attitude toward a product.
+They concluded that colors could help differentiate products from competitors and influence moods and feelings positively or negatively, which affects a person’s attitude toward a product.
 In short, colors impact a brand’s personality.

-Considering the importance of brand recognition to consumer confidence, you want to be sure the colors you choose for your logo and other marketing materials are resonating with your targets.
+Considering the importance of brand recognition to consumer confidence, you want to be sure the colors you choose for your logo and other marketing materials resonate with your targets.
 Mashable offers some tips about how to come up with a company color scheme.
-Among them:

-Know your audience: A young professional woman just starting her career might react differently to a color than a 60 something grandmother.
-Also choose colors that match the positioning of your spa or massage practice to reflect the types skin care treatments or massage therapies you offer.
+A young professional woman just starting her career might react differently to color than a 60 something grandmother.
+Also, choose colors that mat